mbeddr/mps-platform-docs/src/doc/docs/home/overcoming_obstacles/syntax_problems.md

 Partially related to scopes: sometimes it can be helpful to check why a certain item appears in the code completion menu to figure out why another item doesn't appear.
 Open the code completion menu and press the mentioned shortcut at the bottom of the list to open the [menu trace tool](https://www.jetbrains.com/help/mps/menu-trace-tool-window.html).

-### Style sheet items/actions prevent entering text
+### Style Sheet Items/Actions Prevent Entering Text

 For side transformations to work, cells must not have the *punctuation-left* or *punctuation-right* item set to false on the side where the side transformation should be available because otherwise text can't be entered because the cursor is not allowed at that position.
 To figure out the available input options and actions, right-click in the editor --> *Go To* --> *Editor Declaration* to open the corresponding editor of the concept.
 For more detailed information, right-click in the editor -> *Language Debug* --> *Show Cell in Explorer*.
 The cell explorer shows the full tree of editor cells that describe the currently opened editor.